microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

-If the function query parameter type is a *list* type - i.e. it expects a list of values, the parameter value will be sent as a list created from all of the values in that dataframe column.
-Similarly, if you have multiple *list* parameters sourced from different columns of your input dataframe, a list will be created for column and assigned to the query parameter.
+If the function query parameter type is a *list* type - i.e. it expects a list of values, the parameter value will be sent as a list created from all of the values in that DataFrame column.
+Similarly, if you have multiple *list* parameters sourced from different columns of your input DataFrame, a list will be created for column and assigned to the query parameter.
 In cases where you have only a single *list* parameter or all parameters are *lists*, only a single query is executed.

-However, if you have multiple parameters of mixed types (i.e. some lists and some string parameters), the query will be broken into separate queries for each row of the input dataframe.
-Each sub-query will get its parameter values from a single row of the input dataframe.
+However, if you have multiple parameters of mixed types (i.e. some lists and some string parameters), the query will be broken into separate queries for each row of the input DataFrame.
+Each sub-query will get its parameter values from a single row of the input DataFrame.

 You should not need to worry about these details but if a query operation is taking longer than expected, it might be useful to know